cwmatthew/clarusway-devenv/README.md

     - [ ] Run following command to download zsh-syntax-highlighting:

-      *This plugin will highlight correctly typed commands as green, wrong ones as red instantly while you type in zsh terminal*
+      *This plugin will highlight correctly typed commands with green, wrong ones with red instantly as you type in zsh terminal*

       ```bash
       git clone https://github.com/zsh-users/zsh-syntax-highlighting.git $ZSH_CUSTOM/plugins/zsh-syntax-highlighting